Last Updated on by

 - Tea tree oil has long been used to fight off infection and bacteria topically.
 It’s even been found to prevent gangrene, saving feet and limbs.
 To treat acne, apply a thin layer of pure tea tree essential oil to the skin, or dilute it in an oil-free moisturizer, to impede bacterial growth.

 - Exfoliants are also an effective way to externally treat acne.
 Glycolic and lactic acids (both alpha-hydroxyl acids) are a gentle way to remove dead skin cells and prevent them from building up and causing problems later on.
 If you choose to use lemon juice and/or milk, allow it to dry on the skin for up to ten minutes before rinsing off.
-If you have sensitive skin, adding water to the lemon juice will help alleviate some of the burning sensation.
+If you have sensitive skin, adding water to the lemon juice will help alleviate some of the burning sensations.

 - Using a soap or cleanser for “sensitive” skin will help prevent further inflaming the skin.
 The more natural the cleanser the better.
 Rosemary and Tea Tree oil soaps would be especially useful.
 If you can’t find these soaps at a store in your immediate area, you can order them online.